Here are some quail family photos as they gather to run across the patio!

 Call: (888) 448-2473 or (519) 586-3531

-Grandpa Ron and I had a Red-tailed Hawk perch on the wall outside a window last July.
-I captured 2 pictures of it before he had enough of me and flew off.
+Grandpa Ron and I have a Red-tailed Hawk, Harris Hawk and Northern Harrier that like to visit for dinner.
+They perch on the wall outside a window.
+I captured 2 pictures of the Harris Hawk before he had enough of me and flew off.

 … and we always have quail, unless they are hiding…